Eddie Rosario Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.23 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.31).

-- The Rockies surrender the fifth-most home runs in baseball (94 total, 1.3 per game).
+- Rockies pitchers combine to surrender the fourth-most home runs in baseball (98 total, 1.3 per game).

-- The Rockies will send Seabold (1-2) out to make his ninth start of the season.
-He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.
+- Anderson (0-0) takes the mound for the Rockies in his seventh start of the season.
+He has a 2.72 ERA in 36 1/3 innings pitched, with 25 strikeouts.

-- His last time out came on Monday against the Boston Red Sox, when the right-hander threw six innings, surrendering one earned run while allowing six hits.
+- In his most recent outing on Tuesday against the Boston Red Sox, the right-hander threw 4 1/3 innings, allowing three earned runs while surrendering five hits.

-- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .265 batting average against him.
+- In eight games this season, the 35-year-old has amassed an ERA of 2.72, with 6.2 strikeouts per nine innings.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.